QutEcoacoustics/audio-analysis/docs/README.md

 ## Layout

-The documentation is layed out into several areas:
+The documentation is laid out into several areas:

 - **basics**: include introductory topics, like downloading, installing, and general bit of information
 - **theory**: is reserved for pages discussing theory like: